 A motor control center (MCC) is an assembly to control some or all electric motors in a central location.
 It consists of multiple enclosed sections having a common power bus and with each section containing a combination starter, which in turn consists of motor starter, fuses or circuit breaker, and power disconnect.
 A motor control center can also include push buttons, indicator lights, variable-frequency drives, programmable logic controllers, and metering equipment.
 It may be combined with the electrical service entrance for the building.

-MCC's are typically found in large commercial or industrial buildings where there are many electric motors that need to be controlled from a central location, such as a mechanical room or electrical room.
+MCC's are typically found in large commercial or industrial buildings where there are many electric motors that need to be controlled from a central location, such as a electrical room.

 Each motor controller in an MCC can be specified with a range of options such as separate control transformers, pilot lamps, control switches, extra control terminal blocks, various types of thermal or solid-state overload protection relays, or various classes of power fuses or types of circuit breakers.
 A motor control center can either be supplied ready for the customer to connect all field wiring, or can be an engineered assembly with internal control and interlocking wiring to a central control terminal panel board or programmable controller.
 Motor control centers usually sit on floors, which are often required to have a fire-resistance rating.
 Fire stops may be required for cables that penetrate fire-rated floors and walls.